"Understanding the Basics of Mortgage Servicing: What Homeowners Need to Know"

 If you encounter issues with your mortgage servicer, the first step is to contact them directly to try and resolve the problem.
 If you are unable to reach a satisfactory resolution, you can file a complaint with the Consumer Financial Protection Bureau (CFPB) or seek legal assistance.

-Read Also : "Navigating the Complex World of Mortgage Qualification: What You Need to Know"
+Read Also : "Inside the Mind of a Mortgage Underwriter: What You Need to Know"

 3. Can my mortgage servicer change without my consent?